gaiaghi/k-merCounting/README.md

 *    `$MASTER_MACHINE_TYPE` specify, respectively, the master machine type and the workers machine type ([available machine families](https://cloud.google.com/compute/docs/machine-resource));
 *    `$NUM_WORKERS` is the number of worker nodes of the cluster.

+_**Note**_: this project was developed in according with the cluster image `2.1-debian11` (more details at [2.1.x release versions](https://cloud.google.com/dataproc/docs/concepts/versioning/dataproc-release-2.1?hl=en)).
+Updates on the default Dataproc cluster image may cause errors in the execution of the project.
+If so, it is possible to specify the chosen image for the cluster to be created ([Selecting versions](https://cloud.google.com/dataproc/docs/concepts/versioning/overview#selecting_versions)).

 ### 4. Submitting the job to the cluster
 The command to submit a job to the created cluster is:
 ```